microsoft/FluidFramework/packages/dds/tree/docs/main/detached-trees.md

 become relevant again.
 There are four scenarios where this can happen:

--   Updating the view after reverting a commit
+-   Updating the `TreeCheckout` after reverting a commit
--   Updating the view after aborting a transaction
+-   Updating the `TreeCheckout` after aborting a transaction
--   Updating the view after rebasing a local branch
+-   Updating the `TreeCheckout` after rebasing a local branch
--   Updating the view after merging in a rebased commit
+-   Updating the `TreeCheckout` after merging in a rebased commit

 ### After Reverting a Commit